atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-space-point.md

 ![position parameter](../../screenshots/editor/coordinates/screen-point/position-parameter.jpg)

-you can define the position of the
+You can define the position of the

-the position of the label in X and Y
+  - The position of the label in X and Y

-the tooltip position :
+  - The tooltip position :
-up / down...
+    - up
+    - down
+    - right
+    - left